 How Does it Work?

 Energy-based skin resurfacing generally describes the delivery of therapeutic energy to the epidermis and/or dermis for thermal coagulation of tissue and stimulation of neocollagenesis, as well as the vaporisation or ablation of surface tissue.
-Adequate skin cooling maximises patient comfort and allows practitioners to deliver more energy safely; modulation of treatment parameters allows users to customise treatment based on the condition and skin type of the individual patient, to maximise results as well as manage patient comfort and the potential for side effects.
+Adequate skin cooling maximises patient comfort and allows practitioners to deliver more energy reliably; modulation of treatment parameters allows users to customise treatment based on the condition and skin type of the individual patient, to maximise results as well as manage patient comfort and the potential for side effects.
 Treatment of darker skin with laser- or light-based modalities can be problematic due to the increased potential for burning or post- inflammatory hyperpigmentation (PIH).
 In most cases several treatment sessions are required to fully realise outcomes.